 Charlotte created this magnificent sugar paste floral display for a private celebration at the Frick Collection in New York City

 What cake are you most proud of?

-One we’re working on now.
-It’s a five-foot-seven-inch tall sugar paste sculpture of a woman in a feathered and beaded Valentino gown.
-She will be holding her birthday cake on a tray!
+One that comes to mind is a five-foot-seven-inch tall sugar paste sculpture of a woman in a feathered and beaded Valentino gown.
+She was holding her birthday cake on a tray!

 When you were in fashion, you worked with style icon Diana Vreeland, and after graduating from the French Culinary Institute in 2011, you worked with master cake designer, Ron Ben-Israel.
 What lessons did you learn from these two style greats?